 - Place your chicken thighs evenly around the bottom of your slow cooker.
 Try to “loosen” them a bit, as they can come packed together tightly from the store.

 - In a separate bowl (optional, but recommended), mix the tomatoes, yogurt, and spices together until it forms a chunky, orange sauce.
-The spices that require only a “dash” can be omitted if you don’t have them readily available in your pantry, but they do help to create a fuller taste for the sauce.
+The spices that are asterisked above only require a few “dashes” and can even be omitted if you don’t have them readily available in your pantry, but they do help to create a fuller taste for the sauce.
 (You can just throw everything in the cooker and save yourself the extra bowl to wash, but the spices seem to blend together better by being mixed in with the other “sauce-y” ingredients first, rather than being dumped on top and expected to just mix while cooking.
 If you choose to save the dishes, skip ahead to step four.)

 - Spread the sauce mixture over the chicken, making sure to cover all the surfaces evenly.